 - a.
-Chemistry-related cognitive abilities and skills, i.e. abilities and skills relating to intellectual tasks, including problem solving; - b.
-Chemistry-related practical skills, e.g. skills relating to the conduct of laboratory work; - c.
-Generic skills that may be developed in the context of chemistry and are of a general nature and applicable in many other contexts.
-The generic skills defined in the Eurobachelor® document, which need to be developed further as appropriate during the Master phase, are listed in Appendix 1.
+Chemistry and chemical technology-related cognitive abilities and skills, i.e. abilities and skills relating to intellectual tasks, including problem solving; - b.
+Chemistry and chemical technology-related practical skills, e.g. skills relating to the conduct of laboratory work; - c.
+Generic skills that may be developed in the context of chemical technology and are of a general nature and applicable in many other contexts.
+The generic skills defined in the Eurobachelor[®] document, which need to be developed further as appropriate during the Master phase, are listed in Appendix 1.

-The main abilities and skills that students are expected to have by the end of their Euromaster programme in chemistry, are as follows.
+The main abilities and skills that students are expected to have by the end of their EUROMASTER[®] programme in chemical technology, are as follows.

 a.
-Chemistry-related cognitive abilities and skills
+Chemical technology-related cognitive abilities and skills

-Ability to demonstrate knowledge and understanding of essential facts, concepts, principles and theories relating to the subject areas studied during the Master programme.
+Ability to demonstrate knowledge and understanding of essential facts, concepts, principles and theories relating to the subject areas studied during the chemical technology master programme.

-Ability to apply such knowledge and understanding to the solution of qualitative and quantitative problems of an unfamiliar nature.
+Ability to apply such knowledge and understanding to the solution of qualitative and quantitative problems of common nature.